What is "Kol asher Yiga ... " coming to incorporate?

 Why does the Torah add "asher Yizeh alehah"?

-Zevachim, 93b: To incorporate skin that has been detached that is subject to Tum'ah) 1 in the Din of Kibus Begadim.
+Zevachim, 93b: To incorporate skin that has been removed from the animal that is subject to Tum'ah) 1 in the Din of Kibus Begadim.
 2

 How much of the garment must be washed in the Azarah?